 The final day.
 I’d bought my tickets for The War on Drugs/Flaming Lips closing show a few weeks before arriving in Iceland because of two reasons: 1) I am paranoid, and 2) I did not want to wake up early like my fellow Airwaves compatriots on the Friday morning to stand in line at Harpa for four hours to show my wristband in exchange for 1 of 2200 tickets.
 The $80 was worth the extra three hours of stress-less sleep.

 I was over-tired, hungover, and it was my last full day in Iceland so I shouldn’t be spending it nursing said hangover, right?
 Fortunately, Iceland is one of those places that just lets me be.
-I was quite happy to spend most of the day leading up to the closing show doing nothing but walk up and down Laugavegur once and stop into Eymundsson for a coffee and quick show.
+I was quite happy to spend most of the day leading up to the closing show doing nothing but walk up and down Laugavegur once, and stopping into Eymundsson for a coffee and quick show.
 The evening’s performance, as it would turn out, would be well-worth a day of nothing.
 Continue reading Iceland Airwaves 2014 – Day 5, November 9th

 Today was THE day.
 The day so crazy that a few months back, when I saw the announcement that the Iceland Airwaves schedule had been announced and looked at the Saturday, I screamed at my computer in frustration.
 When it comes to music, sacrifice has always been a difficult concept, and having never been to a music festival of this scale before, I had naive beliefs that I wouldn’t have to make any tough choices.